SetMatchGames/squad/CONTRIBUTING.md

 1. lerna
 1. c++ buildtools (gcc-c++ in rpm based systems)

-To stand up a full dev environment, run the followin in separate terminals
+To stand up a dev environment to work on squad games, run the following in separate terminals

 `make squad-games-web`
 `make app-spec-web`

 If you are not doing development work on the metastore, you may want to use the mock metastore.
 In order to do so, set the `MOCK_METASTORE` environment variable to `true` and skip making the metastore.
 This makes the build process much quicker and does not depend on nix-shell.

 `MOCK_METASTORE=true make squad-games-web`
 `MOCK_METASTORE=true make app-spec-web`